 Morin Oluwole is a luxury industry thought leader in digital transformation, media and innovation at Facebook in France, where she leads Facebook and Instagram’s global luxury division.

 She was formerly Chief of Staff to the VP, Global Marketing Solutions at Facebook, where she developed business strategies for global brand partners.
-She has been at Facebook for 12 years, during which she has led Product Marketing (Facebook Pages) and Public Content Partnerships (fashion/luxury).
-Prior, she was a Management Consultant at Sachs Consulting in New York.
+She has been at Facebook for 12 years, during which she has led Product Marketing (Facebook Pages) and Public Content Partnerships (fashion and luxury).
+Prior to this, she was a Management Consultant at Sachs Consulting in New York.

 Morin speaks four languages (English, French, Spanish and Yoruba) and has lived on three continents.
 Morin currently resides in Paris.